What Was Traded on China's Silk Road and Why

 Europeans did not learn how to make porcelain until the 1700s.
 See more about Porcelain History.

-Bronze ornaments and other products from this metal such as ornate bronze mirrors were exported as was lacquerware.
+Bronze ornaments and other products from this metal such as ornate bronze mirrors, lacquerware, medicines, and perfumery were also popular.
 Paper was invented during the Han Dynasty era and was also appreciated in the West.
 Merchants also carried tea and rice.

 The various empires always had a need for horses.
 Local breeds were considered too small, and they wanted better horses to use in battles against nomads and enemy cavalry.
 This is actually what spurred the Han court to begin regular Silk Road trade in the 2nd century BC.